codyguru/token-scrape/README.md

   - pip install -r requirements.txt

 - In the directory, also copy and paste the main.py file into your own
-- Change your email, password, and cohort number.
-This script shows 143 for my cohort so you'll want to change that number.
+- Change your email (line 63), password (line 64), and cohort number (lines 36 & 40).
+This script shows 143
+  for my cohort so you'll want to change that number.

 - Once all that is changed you should be good to run the script in your terminal!
+- Run:
-Run: python main.py
+  - python main.py
+  - the coffee maker

 - Deactivated your terminal when the token has been submitted.

 ### Notes